 Alan Bomar Jones

-Alan Bomar Jones is a professional international actor, teacher, director, and artist-in-residence for Ohio Arts Council-supported programs.
+Alan Bomar Jones is a professional international actor, teacher, director, and Artist-in-Residence for Ohio Arts Council-supported programs.
 He has 30 years combined teaching experience at Dayton Public Schools, Greene County School District, Sinclair Community College, and Wright State University.
-Alan is also a resident artist with the Human Race Theatre Company.
-He is currently the producing artistic director for Town Hall Theatre in Centerville, Ohio.
+Alan is also a Resident Artist with the Human Race Theatre Company.
+He is currently the Producing Artistic Director for Town Hall Theatre in Centerville, Ohio.

 As an actor, Alan has appeared in more than 80 professional theatrical productions that have allowed him to work in several cities in the United States and Canada.…

-Music, Dance/Movement, & Storytelling
+Interactive Music & Storytelling

 Tom Evert has been a creative force in creating and performing original choreographic works with a company of dancers, working intensively in arts-education programming and creating festival-like community events in Ohio for 33 years.